Polycademy/Dragoon/README.md

 HTTP Requests - https://github.com/rmccue/Requests OR Guzzle OR Artax (for non curl) Utility - https://github.com/Anahkiasen/underscore-php OR http://brianhaveri.github.com/Underscore.php/
 ORM - Propel or Doctrine!
 Proper transaction and nested transactions support are a must.
 Transactions begin from the Controller and Models.
 If you're using Propel or Doctrine, they bundle migrations directly.
 Using Propel use getConnection() to extract PDO connection: https://github.com/propelorm/Propel2/issues/509
+I recommend Doctrine for big applications as the data mapper pattern is far superior to the active record pattern.
+In small simple apps, use Propel.
+In even smaller apps just use raw PDO.
 Simple ORM - https://github.com/auraphp/Aura.Sql (PDO extended)
 Migrations - Phinx
 Active Record - https://github.com/j4mie/paris